 In one 12 week study, obese individuals who daily supplemented coconut oil into their diets had a decrease in abdominal fat (13).
 Virgin coconut oil contains the greatest concentration of MCTs and does not contribute to fat deposits unlike long-chain fatty acids.

-Adding coconut oil to your diet is an inexpensive and safe way to combat belly fat and boost brain function.
-Swap out processed oils that contribute deleterious effects to the body like vegetable oil with coconut oil in cooking, baking and add to smoothies and hot beverages.
+Adding coconut oil to your diet is an inexpensive and safe way to burn fat and boost brain function.
+You can use coconut oil in cooking, baking and add it to smoothies and hot beverages.

 18. MCT Oil: